 - 1. Upon receipt of a report of bullying, the Principal shall, within 5 school days, initiate an investigation into the alleged act.
 If the Principal is directly and personally involved with a complaint or is closely related to a party to the complaint, then the Superintendent shall direct another district employee to conduct the investigation. - 2.
 The investigation may include documented interviews with the alleged victim, alleged perpetrator and any witnesses.
 All interviews shall be conducted privately, separately and shall be confidential.
 Each individual will be interviewed separately and at no time will the alleged victim and perpetrator be interviewed together during the investigation. - 3.
 If the alleged bullying was in whole or in part cyberbullying, the Principal may ask students and/or parents to provide the District with printed copies of e-mails, text messages, website pages, or other similar electronic communications. - 4.
 A maximum of 10 school days shall be the limit for the initial filing of incidents and completion of the investigative procedural steps. - 5.
 Factors the Principal or other investigator may consider during the course of the investigation, including but not limited to: - Description of incident, including the nature of the behavior; - How often the conduct occurred; - Whether there were past incidents or past continuing patterns of behavior; - The characteristics of parties involved, (name, grade, age, etc.); - The identity and number of individuals who participated in bullying behavior; - Where the alleged incident(s) occurred; - Whether the conduct adversely affected the student's education or educational environment; - Whether the alleged victim felt or perceived an imbalance or power as a result of the reported incident; and - The date, time and method in which parents or legal guardians of all parties involved were contacted. - 6.
 The Principal shall complete the investigation within 10 school days of receiving the initial report.
 If the Principal needs more than 10 school days to complete the investigation, the Superintendent may grant an extension of up to 7 school days.
-In the event such extension is granted, the Principal shall notify in writing all parties involved of the granting of the extension.

-- 7. Whether a particular action or incident constitutes a violation of this policy shall require a determination based on all facts and surrounding circumstances and shall include recommended remedial steps necessary to stop the bullying and a written final report to the Principal. - 8.
+In the event such extension is granted, the Principal shall notify in writing all parties involved of the granting of the extension. - 7.
+Whether a particular action of incident constitutes a violation of this policy shall require a determination based on all facts and surrounding circumstances and shall include recommended remedial steps necessary to stop the bullying and a written final report to the Principal. - 8.
 Students who are found to have violated this policy may face discipline in accordance with other applicable board policies, up to and including suspension.
-Students facing discipline will be afforded all due process required by law. - 9.
-Consistent with applicable law, the District will not require or request that a student disclose or provide to the District the student's user name, password or other authenticating information to a student's personal social media account.
-However, the District may request to a student or a student's parent/guardian that the student voluntarily share printed copies of specific information from a student's personal social media account if such information is relevant to an ongoing District investigation.
+Students facing discipline will be afforded all due process required by law.